microsoft/vscode-docs/docs/getstarted/settings.md

   // The default location where to clone a git repository "git.defaultCloneDirectory": null,

-  // Commit all changes when there are not staged changes.
+  // Commit all changes when there are no staged changes.
   "git.enableSmartCommit": false,

-// Grunt

-  // Controls whether auto detection of Grunt tasks is on or off.
-Default is on.
-  "grunt.autoDetect": "on",

 // Npm